Janiczek/pipa/README.md

 pipa
 ====

-This utility reads data from stdin or socket (WIP), and in its simplest form just outputs it into a file.
+This utility reads data from stdin or socket, and in its simplest form just outputs it into a file.
 There's a lot more to it though.

 Let it speak for itself: